 Jawaharlal Nehru: An Autobiography

-I would suggest for a layman to go for some good biographies written on Nehru and afterwards you can read his autobiography.
+I would suggest for a layman to go for some good Biography Books On Jawaharlal Nehru and afterwards you can read his autobiography.

 The names of the people like Jawaharlal Nehru, Mahatma Gandhi, Sardar Patel, Maulana Abul Kalam Azad, Netaji Subhash Chandra Bose, Bhagat Singh, Sarojini Naidu and many more like them are quite familiar in the Indian subcontinent.

 Especially in India you will find the name of Nehru here and there.
 No one can escape from the gaze of Pandit Nehru.
 Either a university is named after him or an airport.
 He is omnipotent.

 But, how many of us, especially Indians, have ever tried to read about the man who not only lead Hindustan towards its freedom, but he was also one of the founding fathers of independent India.

 Although, people in India may or may not have read about Nehru.
 But, you will find a common trait among a good chunk of people in India that they speak ill about Nehru without reading anything about him, isn’t it.

 Jawaharlal Nehru is like the punching bag on whom people lay all the blame for whatever issues or problems which the Indians are facing at present or going to face in the near future.
 Ironic.
 But, true though.

 Those people who are aware about the times in which Nehru lived and worked knows that what kind of man he was.
 And those who believe in hearsay or WhatsApp forwards will punch him like the punching bag.
 But in that process only they will lose their energy not the punching bag.